 Alopecia Areata Triggers

 If you have concerns that relate to the possibility of alopecia areata, then you may want to attempt to determine what triggers the condition in the first place.
 It may vary depending on the individual.
 Doctors in all truthfulness aren’t 100 percent certain with regard to the trigger of the hair-related condition.
 It may have a genetic component to it.
 People who are related to others who have different kinds of autoimmune troubles sometimes develop alopecia areata.
-If you have a family member who has something that’s referred to as atopy, then you may be vulnerable to alopecia areata.
+If you have a family member who has something that’s referred to as atopy, then you may be vulnerable as well.
 Vitiligo is something that’s frequently associated with individuals who have atopy.

 Contact the AZ Hair Restoration Crew